-If you spent isolation locked into social media, chances are you saw whipped coffee.
-The fluffy, meringue-like iced beverage was all over TikTok and Instagram in 2020, as people found new and inventive ways to attack whatever was left in their cupboard.
+If there was one trend that exploded during the height of lockdown, it was whipped coffee.
+The fluffy, meringue-like iced beverage was all over TikTok and Instagram in 2020 as people found new and inventive ways to attack whatever was left in their cupboards.
 With sneaky trips to Starbucks essentially out, people were being forced to figure out how to make their own iced frappe and mochaccino creations at home, with varying degrees of success.

 The team at Man of Many, for example, operates on a healthy combination of caffeine and confidence, so the old instant coffee doesn’t really cut it.
 We’ve been raking our brains thinking of different ways to make the Nescafe Blend 43 stand out, and it turns out the answer was in our kitchen cabinet the whole time.